 The BT-4 ERC™ comes standard with the BT Electronic Grip Frame and BT Rip-Clip™, which allows you to experience the fastest possible rate-of-fire.
 The Rip-Clip also features a built-in rip drive.
 The innovative BT Rip-Clip™ force-feed loader system mounts easily onto any BT-4 marker.
 Simply remove the standard feed elbow, slide on the Rip-Clip, align the feedport and secure with the thumb screws.
 If you have a need for speed, this is the marker that delivers.

 The BT Paintball Design Combat ERC is newer, so it should be commonly available, both new and used.
-Check out the Places to Buy links below for places to purchase it new.

 everything else on mine is NICE to have, but not necessary